livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 - *Review of subsequent versions*: GitHub provides an automatic mechanism for tracking contributions via the GitHub repository's history.
 This should be examined when revised versions of the article are being considered for publication both to ensure appropriate credit is being given, and to check that authors are engaging with and addressing substantial issues raised by the community.
 A failure to substantively engage in discussions on issues raised may prevent new updates of the work from being accepted.

 # Other Policies for Submitted Articles

+Articles do not need to contain original research, but may do so.

+There are no explicit length limits on any manuscript, but authors are reminded that excessive length discourages readership.
+In cases where the authors find a lengthy article is required, careful organization with descriptive sectioning is highly recommended.

 ## Funding Compliance
 Authors are required to report funding sources and grant/award numbers relevant to the manuscript for ALL authors.